karan/TPB/README.md

 Tests
 =====

-You need `bottle` and `testscenarios` installed to run the tests.
+Tests can be ran using `tox`.

+    $ pip install tox
+    $ tox

+Alternatively, you will need to install dependencies manually:

     $ pip install -r tests/requirements.txt

-To execute the tests simply run:
+Then, to execute the tests simply run:

     $ python -m unittest discover